 Here are the ports to forward for Xbox Live:

 - TCP Ports: 3074

 If you are looking for the ports for a different application you can find it by either:

 If a template exists for what you're trying to forward you can use the Forward By Template section, but you probably wouldn't be here if one did, so you'll need to do the following in the Custom Forwarding section.

 Type in a name for this forward in the Name box.
-Choose a name that will help you remember why this forward was set up since it does not effect the functionality of the forward.
+Choose a name that will help you remember why this forward was set up since it does not affect the functionality of the forward.

-Choose your internet connection from the Connection drop down list.
+Choose your internet connection from the Connection drop-down list.